LolloMagicMagia/Data-Analytics/README.md

 # Data-Analytics
-Tasks to do for the data analytics exam. what I saw in this course:
+Tasks and projects for the data analytics course:

 ### TASK 1
 In this task, we analyzed the structure of interconnected networks by examining their attributes and relationships using the igraph library.
 Our objective was to explore various network models applicable to different contexts, evaluating their structure and behavior.
 As part of the analysis, we employed multiple centrality measures—such as betweenness, eigenvector centrality, PageRank, and degree centrality—to identify the main nodes within each network.
 By doing so, we were able to make hypotheses regarding the reasons why certain nodes exhibit high centrality values, thereby gaining insights into their significance and role within the overall network.